ppy/osu-wiki/news/2024/2024-07-01-the-followpoint-neuro-sama-the-ai-vtuber-that-invaded-osu.md

 > I think the hardest part of making Neuro was giving her personality.
 This isn't something I talk about often but is arguably the biggest thing that separates Neuro from a lot of the other AIs out there.
 AIs like ChatGPT are trained to act as assistants and tools for humans, but Neuro is trained differently.
 This allows her to feel more independent, and that whole process definitely taught me a lot.

-*And what part of Neuro did you enjoy working on the most?*
+*Following up on the previous question, what part of Neuro did you enjoy working on the most?*

 > I think the game integrations for Neuro are really cool.
 It is after all, how Neuro-sama came to be.
 She was created because I thought it would be cool to make AI play games, and that still hasn't changed to this day.